 Once a general modeling algorithm is determined to address a specific observation gap, we apply that algorithm to each advertiser’s data separately and arrive at unique results that reflect unique user behavior and conversion rates for that advertiser.
 For example, if your users have a very high tendency to start their journey on one device and convert on another device, there will be a higher than average cross-device modeled conversions reported for you.

 Communicating significant modeling changes

 Where we can accurately do so, Google will use available data to provide integrated conversion modeling in your conversion reporting and optimization.
-In some cases, such as when conversions cannot be observed for a set of users that have not consented to cookies, we will need data about your consent rates so that we can provide conversion modeling.
+In some cases, such as when conversions cannot be observed for a set of users that hasn't consented to cookies, we'll need data about your consent rates so that we can provide conversion modeling.